elsaeb/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change user to betty
+script 2 prints the current user